 Apple Computer Historical Volatility

-For instance, on 2/15/2011 the average price was 358.76 with a range of 2.42, indicating a Daily Volatility of 0.6%.
+So, to derive the Daily Volatility on 2/15/2011 of 0.6%, the price range for the day (2.42) was divided by the average price (358.76).
 Daily Volatility (the daily range as a portion of the daily average price) is plotted in green.
 Blue is Weekly Volatility, which is the weekly range as a portion of the weekly average price.
 This is a different concept from the weekly average of daily volatility.

-The red plot shows the actual price.
+For reference, the price is plotted in red.
 The remaining marks on the plot correspond to the Volatility measured across several time intervals.

 Similarly, the purple points on the top chart, the Quarterly Volatility Values, are subjected to frequency distribution here. |